CHAPTER SIX—DEPARTURE

 “I like to think so.”

-“You’re fine,” James said.
-Nevertheless, he opened his sketchbook to a half-finished page, and when she neglected to strike up more conversation, he pulled the pencil from behind his ear and set it to the paper.
+James opened his sketchbook to a half-finished page, and when she neglected to strike up more conversation, he pulled the pencil from behind his ear and set it to the paper.

 Heather watched him from the corner of her eye.

 James worked tirelessly, instantly absorbed in his equations and diagrams.
-Every now and then, he paused gazed out the window, thinking, then continued writing with renewed inspiration.
+Every now and then, he paused to gaze out the window, thinking, then continued writing with renewed inspiration.
 Heather wondered how long he could keep that up.
 Once he got started, she was afraid to disturb him.

 +